KasperTonsgaardMerkle/Hackathon-Challenge/bugs.md

 Fix: Enable submit button

 # Bug 10
-Bug: The submit button on the homepage doesn't do anything
+Bug: The homepage doesn't have a title
-Fix: Make a nice message for the user
+Fix: Give the homepage a title property

 # Improvement 1
 Make active page highlighted on the navbar